More Genomic Breeding Values on the German scale

 What are the benefits of using gRZG?

-- Balanced weighting of milk production improvement and functional (= cost saving) traits
+- Economically balanced weighting of milk production improvement and functional (= cost saving) traits

 How to understand gRZG?

-- Relative breeding values including RZG/gRZG for bulls and females from dairy breeds (Holstein black&white, red&white, Angler/Red-Dairy-Cattle, German Friesians, German red&white Dual Purpose, Jersey) on German, Luxembourg and Austrian scale have an average of 100 and a standard deviation of 12 (base: all 4-6 year old cows, shifted yearly).
+- Germany, Luxembourg and Austria have a joint evaluation for relative breeding values including RZG/gRZG for bulls and females of six dairy breeds (Holstein Friesian, Red Holstein, Angler/Red-Dairy-Cattle, German Friesians, German red&white Dual Purpose, Jersey) with an average of 100 and a standard deviation of 12 (base: all 4-6 year old cows within breed, shifted yearly).

 - 95% of the animals within breed have breeding values between 76 and 124.